Did you know that sports-related accidents are the 4th most common cause of spinal cord injuries?

 Neuroplasticity is the central nervous system’s ability to rewire itself through processes like circuit reorganization and axonal sprouting.

-This allows for functions weakened by spinal cord injury to be recovered.
+This allows for functions weakened by spinal cord injury to be improved.

-After a traumatic event like spinal cord injury, the spinal cord experiences a heightened site of plasticity for a few months.
+After a traumatic event like spinal cord injury, the spinal cord experiences a heightened state of plasticity for a few months.

 Aggressively pursuing rehabilitation during this phase of heightened plasticity is ideal for improving motor functions.

 It’s important to understand that the spinal cord will always have plasticity and the central nervous system is always adapting.

 SCI patients can continue to see improvements for years after their injuries.

 Factors that Affect Recovery from a Sports-Related Spinal Cord Injury

 Recovery from any type of spinal cord injury is going to primarily depend on the severity and location of injury.